 \section{Introduction}

+Frequency estimation is a fundamental computation task, widely applied in data mining and machine learning, e.g., learning users’ preferences~\citep{EPK14}, uncovering commonly used phrases~\citep{D.P.Apple17}, and finding popular URLs~\citep{FPE16}.
+We expect entities that collect such data to respect their users' privacy, and there are increasing stringent regulations~\citep{voigt2017eu}.
+How can we infer and estimate frequency, and thus improve users' experience, without sacrificing personal privacy?

-Local differential privacy (\ldp) is a popular model for collecting data privately \cite{EPK14, FPE16, D.P.Apple17, TKBWW17, DKY17}.
-In this model, there is a server and a set $\mcalU{}$ of $n$ users, each holding an element from some domain $\mcalD{}$.
+In answering such questions, local differential privacy (\ldp) becomes a popular data collection model for providing user level privacy protection~\citep{EPK14, FPE16, D.P.Apple17, TKBWW17, DKY17}.
+In this model, there is a server and a set~$\mcalU{}$ of $n$ users, each holding an element from some domain $\mcalD{}$ of size $d$.
 No user $u \in \mcalU{}$ wants to share their data $v^{ (u) } \in \mcalD{}$ directly with the server.
 To protect sensitive personal information, they run a local randomizer $\mcalA{}^{ (u) }$ to perturb their data.
-To gather useful statistics, the server aggregates the randomized versions of users' data.
-The algorithm $A^{ (u) }$ is called \emph{differentially private} if its output distribution varies little with the input, as defined thus.
+The server collects only the perturbed data.
+Formally, the algorithm $A^{ (u) }$ is called $\eps{}$-\emph{local differentially private} ($\eps{}$-\ldp) if its output distribution varies little with the input, as defined thus.